 The Esbit and integrated pot are light.
 Tipping the scale at 7-oz, you barely know it’s in your pack.
 The pot holds up to 20 ounces has markings in ounces and milliliters for fluid amounts.
 It also has handles that fold and is coated with silicone to keep you from getting burned.
 The base of the Esbit acts as a windshield and holds the fuel tablet.

-The fuel tablets are small and likeweight and burn to 1200 – 1300 degrees Fahrenheit.
+The fuel tablets are small and lightweight and burn to 1200 – 1300 degrees Fahrenheit.
 The 14-gram tablet has a burn time of about 12 minutes.
-According to the manufacturer, in the right weather conditions, it can boil 17 ounces in 8 minutes according to the manufacturer.
+According to the manufacturer, in the right weather conditions, it can boil 17 ounces in 8 minutes.

 However, since we are filling the pot with a higher volume of water 20+ ounces, we have noted that we never get a hard rolling boil but rather a simmer even with about 10 minutes of burn time.
 For us, it doesn’t matter as we get water at temperatures high enough to cook dehydrated meals and have hot tea and/or coffee.
 One may want to use 2-tabs to get that hard boil.

 The Esbit is simple to use

-Unlike other backpacking stoves which require a fuel source in a container that must be screwed on, the Esbit uses small tablets that you light in the base / windscreen.
-The pot fits right on top of the base / windscreen.
+Unlike other backpacking stoves, which require a fuel source in a container that must be screwed on, the Esbit uses small tablets that you light in the base/windscreen.
+The pot fits right on top of the base/windscreen.
 The tablets come packaged in a waterproof container.
-For our meals, we use 2 tablets (one for food, one for drink).
-For a 3 day outing, we will bring 10 or so tablets.
+For our meals, we use two tablets (one for food, one for a drink).
+For a three-day outing, we will bring ten or so tablets.

 It takes one teaspoon of water to extinguish the flame if it has not burned out.

-After you put out the flame, simply clean up the remainder of the tablet residue, put it in your garbage bag and you are done!
+After you put out the flame, clean up the remainder of the tablet residue, put it in your garbage bag, and you are done!